drupalprojects/mutual_credit/README.txt

 Complementary Currencies should now function.
 However before your site makes sense, you'll need to add some users and data.
-Don't forget you can import balances and exchanges with the mcapi_import.module (not yet available at time of writing);
+Don't forget you can import balances and exchanges with the mcapi_import.module

 Architecture